Nominations are open for the 2019 Aquatics Awards

-The annual Aquatics Industry Awards are organised by the New Zealand Recreation Association (NZRA) to encourage development and recognition within the industry.
+The annual Aquatics Industry Awards are organised by Recreation Aotearoa to encourage development and recognition within the industry.

-The Lifeguard of the Year award went to Luisa Denton from Papakura’s Massey Park Pool, who her co-workers say has always exceeded the role of a lifeguard with her professionalism, leadership and can-do attitude and integrity.
-The award is given to the lifeguard who has made the most significant contribution to their facility and to the aquatics industry.
+The Lifeguard of the Year award is given to the lifeguard who has made the most significant contribution to their facility and to the aquatics industry, and this year's winner was Victor Thompson.